crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 As the fourth team in the field from the ACC, the Cardinals are left with the geographic leftovers.

+**11. Florida - East (Pod)**

+The Gators would rather be in the South, but Kentucky is already there.
+They also make Orlando an all-Florida pod.

 <a name='latest'></a>
 *Reload for the latest updates*